-Section 3 of AEMO's rule change request includes a statement of issues.
-In summary, AEMO has identified two key reasons why it considers it is beneficial to remove PFM and SFM:2
+AEMO identified two key reasons why it considers it is beneficial to remove PFM and SFM provisions:2

 - The existing force majeure provisions have been made redundant or partially redundant by the introduction of an intraday, ex-ante market in February 2007.
 The new arrangements mean that the market is better able to resolve issues associated with force majeure events without the need for the specific provisions. - There is no guidance as to the criteria for AEMO making a decision on whether a PFM event should lead to a declaration of SFM.
 This lack of criteria led to a significant dispute between AEMO and a market participant following a PFM event in 2008.
 Removal of force majeure provisions would avoid such a dispute in the future.